aptech/docs/docs/plotsetaxesgridpen.rst

 Remarks
 -------
-- The X and Y axis grid line properties can be set separately with :func:`plotSetXGridPen` and :func:`plotSetYGridPen`.
+- The x-axis and y-axis grid line properties can be set separately with :func:`plotSetXGridPen` and :func:`plotSetYGridPen`.

 .. include:: include/plotattrremark.rst